Alexx6MR/devops24/examinations/14/answers.md

 ## QUESTION A
 In the `14-firewall.yml` file we gonna need 3 block.
-Every block will make a change in the on or both server.
+Every block will make a change in the one or both server.

-1. This block is to ensure that `firewalld` and `python3-firewall` is installed and running.
+1. This block is to ensure that `firewalld` and `python3-firewall` are installed and running.
 ```yml
 - name: Configure firewalld on all servers
   hosts: all